Breakfast enchiladas finished dish

 Breakfast Enchiladas

-This Breakfast Enchiladas recipe is a great option for when you’re looking to have all the comfort that freshly baked enchiladas have, but for breakfast instead!
-It’s for all the enchilada lovers out there that always look for new ways to use their enchilada sauce at home.
+This Breakfast Enchiladas recipe is perfect for when you want the comfort of baked enchiladas for breakfast!
+It’s for all the enchilada lovers out there who always look for new ways to make enchilada sauce with Chipotle Paste.

 You can substitute the sausage in these easy breakfast enchiladas with different kinds of fillings.
 Have fun playing around with different ingredients and see which you prefer.
 Here are a few suggestions: